pineapplefart/ssb_s5/Main Assesment/PSEUDOCODEalternative.md

     Convert the parameters to a string.

-    Return an f string which contains the parameters dictionary and a template serial dilution code (explained as Code B), with the experiment number saved in the file name.
+    Return an f string which contains the parameters dictionary and a template serial dilution code (explained as Code B - execution script), with the experiment number saved in the file name.

 -Define a code-writer function which produces opentron files: